rachelostic/rachel.ostic.ca/content/post/2020books/2020books.md

 I read some 70 books in 2020.
 That got me thinking, maybe I could turn that list of books into a simple data set and explore some **Python** packages to analyze and learn more about my reading habits.

-I turn to books for a few different reasons: for comfort, emotional catharsis, and to learn new things.
+I turn to books for a few different reasons: for fun, for comfort, and to learn new things.
 Over the course of 2020, reading books was a reliable way to distract myself while expanding my horizons.

 # Load data